aimlfun/flappy-bird-user/README.md

 Press [ENTER] to make Flappy to upwards.
 Don't do it too much.

 If you crash into a pipe, it stops responding and falls to the bottom.
 The score is at the top of the form.
+Restart the game and try again.